micromata/projectforge-continuous-db/README.md

 }
 ```

-## Advantage in comparison to other tools
+## Advantage in comparison with other tools
 You may organize your data-base inital and update scripts programmatically.
 Therefore it's very easy to do further migration
 modifications during your update (e. g. merge columns etc.).
 It's easy to handle multiple data-base dialects (you write only code once which fits all data-base dialects).
 The data-base dialect of the destination system is used.